swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

   methods.
 Together these changes can be used to provide an efficient implementation of bignums that would be hard to achieve otherwise.

-The attempted implementation in The Standard Library is available [in the new-integer-protocols branch][impl].
+The implementation of proposed model in the standard library is available [in the new-integer-protocols branch][impl].

 ### A note on bit shifts